AFishingAddiction/AFishingAddiction.github.io/_posts/2020-12-29-Fishbrain-mobile-app-review.md

 ![Pro Membership Plans](/images/fishbrain-app/pro-membership-plans.png "Pro membership plans for the Fishbrain app as of December 27, 2020"){:.mobile-screenshot}

 ## Conclusion
 All in all, I think that Fishbrain is an amazing app.
 It has a lot of features that I would look for in a fishing app and it also has features I would have even thought of.
 If you are looking for fishing app that allows you to discover fishing spots, record your catches and gear, and also allows you to interact with other anglers, this is the app for you.
+So, go ahead and <a href="{{ site.affiliates.fishbrain.text_link }}">download the Fishbrain app</a> and check out the great features yourself.

 <footer>
   <h2 class="visually-hidden" id="footnote-label">Footnotes</h2>